-Reeve Washburn, a 22-year resident of West Seattle, is a big fan of the West Seattle Junction Association, and is excited to serve as one of the Art Walk coordinators!
-She loves how Art Walk brings the neighborhood together to experience a wide variety of creative expressions, all while supporting local artists’ work.
-Reeve brings to the committee her experience in creative project management from a career spent in brand design, and manages the Art Walk website, blog posts and the Artist Library.
-For her own creative outlet, Reeve is a painter, sings with the Northwest Firelight Chorale and manages the group’s marketing.
-She lives in Endolyne with her husband Mark, son Wyatt and Portuguese Water Dog Pepper, with daughter Faye in college.
+Reeve Washburn, a 25-year resident of West Seattle, is a big fan of the West Seattle Junction Association, and is excited to serve as lead Art Walk coordinator.
+She loves how Art Walk brings the neighborhood together to experience a wide variety of creative expressions, all while supporting small business and local artists’ work.
+Reeve brings to the committee her experience in creative project management from a career spent in brand design, and manages the Art Walk website, marketing design and the Artist Library.
+For her own creative outlet, Reeve is an artist and manages design and marketing for the Northwest Firelight Chorale, her former singing group.
+She lives in Endolyne with her husband Mark as recent empty-nesters (son in college, daughter in law school) and Portuguese Water Dog Pepper.

 (featured image by Amy Stone)